 Implementation Competency - Socio-Tech components to successful implementation

 Project managers are rarely trained in systems theory related to work and often miss key elements around the people dimension of project management.
+Chris spent four years full time making sure these elements were attended to during a world wide software implementation.
 Those elements are what one may call the socio-technical aspects of a project.
 Socio-technical includes how to 1) link people together who work in different departments (for some businesses that could mean different cities or even countries) and 2) gain clarity of task components, decision making, and sponsorship (as defined in Chris's first book, Strategic Organizational Alignment).
 Project managers often create timelines with little interaction with the people who will complete the tasks.
 They rarely have the assigned resources interact using a group process to analyze potential pitfalls and create actions to overcome them.

 Additionally, effective project managers must be experts at noticing and managing conflict moments.
 They must be self-aware and disciplined enough to not slip into their typical conflict pattern or slide into victim behavior.